RIP Express | Washingtonian (DC)

 Express was part of a wave of similar tabloids in other cities.
 Red Eye in Chicago, AM New York, *tbt in Tampa/St. Petersburg, Metro all over the world—they were all predicated on the idea that the best way to reach young people not interested in your print newspaper was to launch a separate, more fun, and, most important, free print newspaper.
 And for a while it worked.
 2007 was Express‘s best year for circulation, Executive Editor Dan Caccavaro told the Post, with the tabloid’s circulation at around 190,000.
 Average circulation in the second quarter of 2019 was 125,944 in Express’ most recent report with the Alliance for Audited Media, down 16 percent from the same period in 2015.
 Excluding Post Marketplace, the Washington Post‘s print average weekday circulation fell even harder: from 382,377 in the second quarter of 2019 to 237,638 this year—a 37 percent drop.

-But the Post has something Express never managed to wrangle–an enormous online readership.
+But the Post has something Express never managed to wrangle–an enormous online readership of its own.
 Almost 84 million people visited the Post last month, a rise of more than 16 percent over the previous year.
-Much of that audience is national and therefore presumably uninterested in the infotainment needs of DC-area commuters.
+Much of that audience is national—though Express content eventually got published on the Post‘s site after stays on other URLs—and therefore presumably uninterested in the infotainment needs of DC-area commuters.

 The Post says it plans to ease the sting of Express‘s absence by offering a “60-day, free trial for unlimited digital access to The Washington Post.”
 That’s the kind of deal Express‘s 20-person staff, which learned they were losing their jobs during a meeting that coincided with the Post‘s announcement, could probably use.
 Express’s staff was not unionized, but the Washington Post Guild condemned the layoffs and the paper’s closure in a statement Wednesday.
 Noting that Express staffers returned to their desks after that meeting to put out Express‘s final edition, the Guild wrote, “We hope Washington Post management will honor this dedication to our journalistic mission and find employment in our newsroom for our colleagues now without jobs.”